tormi/WunderWay/security/business-continuity-management.md

 * The incident details are logged in the [Incident Management Report](https://docs.google.com/a/wunderkraut.com/spreadsheets/d/1xbTkDvrQ3t_m5pQpa16fmkx4ZPXaDPBjq588rXNq2PQ/edit#gid=0)
 * The incident is reported to the BCM team
 * The impact of the loss on projects and support is assessed and a contingency plan identified
+* Availability of replacement in UK and around the group is assessed
 * Communication to staff and clients on affected projects

 ## Loss or Theft of Data